How to Best Handle a Vermont Speeding Ticket or Traffic Ticket:

 - PLEAD NOT GUILTY – Have A Court Case

-Go to court and have a court case in front of the judge with the police officer testifying against you
+Go to court and have a court case in front of the judge with the police officer testifying against you, if he/she turns up.
+If you lose the case you will get court costs added.
+If you win, everything is thrown out.

 Just paying the speeding ticket is the easiest route that most drivers take.
 But It is amazing how quickly points can amass on a driver’s license.
 There is no going back for do-over when the driver realizes that their insurance are now sky-high.
 If the driver has over 10 points in a 3 year window, they will lose their license to drive.